msr-fiddle/blox/Readme.md

 For implementing a new scheduler in Blox, a user first needs to determine in what part of the scheduler do they want to modify.

 Once the user has determined the specific location of their contribution.
 They can look at the following guide to determine, what code do they need to modidy.
-Following is the location of files -
+- Following is the location of files -
-Scheduling Policy - /schedulers
+- Scheduling Policy - /schedulers
-Placement Policy - /placement
+- Placement Policy - /placement
-Workload Policy - /workload
+- Workload Policy - /workload
-Admission Policy - /admission_control
+- :Admission Policy - /admission_control

 For an example users should look at `las_scheduler.py` which implements Least Attained Service scheduler.